UVASGD/sgd-docs/README.md

 ### Markdown conversion

-Content is written in [Markdown](https://daringfireball.net/projects/markdown/), as it is easy to write and renders well on Github; it is also converted to HTML so it can be consumed on Github Pages as well.
+Content is written in [Markdown](https://daringfireball.net/projects/markdown/), as it is easy to write and renders well on Github; it is converted to HTML so it can be consumed on Github Pages as well.
 The conversion is handled by [Pandoc](http://pandoc.org/) with the help of scripts adapted from a UVa CS course.

 ### License